When selecting, interviewing, and hiring employees to work in our organization, we look at other factors and their potentials.

 To help employees achieve their potentials, it is essential to remember that they are unique individuals and treat them as such.

-This calls for discussing the individual needs of each employee as an individual, finding their strengths, and helping them make the best out of them as an individual.
+This calls for discussing the individual needs of each employee as an individual, finding their strengths, and helping them make the best out of themselves as an individual.

 Classifying employees as one group is misleading because each individual is unique.